 Boston Old Path Sangha, along with the Mindfulness Practice Community of Greater Boston, holds a Day of Mindfulness periodically throughout the year.

-The registration fee of $20.00 supports the temple.
+The registration fee of $15 supports the temple.
 However no one is required to pay to attend any Day of Mindfulness.
 Checks should be made out to Temple Vietnam.
-In addition, a Dana basket will be available for the teacher(s).
+In addition, a Dana basket will be available for our teachers so they can continue to share the dharma with a suggested dana of $20.
 Please dress warmly, especially with socks and slippers, and wear comfortable clothes.
-Kindly bring a vegetarian bag lunch, a cup and a napkin.
-Tea and light snacks will be available.
+Kindly bring a vegetarian bag lunch, your own cup and a napkin.
+Tea will be available.

 Future Days of Mindfulness: